elasticsoftwarefoundation/elasticactors-systems/README.md

 [![License: Apache 2](https://img.shields.io/badge/LICENSE-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0.txt)
 [![Maven Central](https://img.shields.io/maven-central/v/org.elasticsoftwarefoundation.elasticactors-systems/elasticactors-systems.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22org.elasticsoftwarefoundation.elasticactors-systems%22)

+### Notes on versioning

+This project gets updated when there are breaking changes on Elastic Actors.

+Since these only happen in major and minor version changes, it's important to keep them in sync, if an equivalent version is available.
+If a version is not available, using the most recent version is generally safe.

 ### Release process

 This project uses the Maven Release Plugin and GitHub Actions to create releases.\